Hurricane Hermine – Flood Damage and Insurance Coverage

 The Federal Emergency Management Agency (FEMA) manages one of the most recognized flood insurance programs, the National Flood Insurance Program.
 Created by Congress in 1968, the program allows property owners and renters in participating communities to purchase government-backed insurance protection against losses from flooding.

 After a flood, it is important to promptly file a claim with the homeowners insurance company.
 If a flood policy is in effect, also promptly file a claim with the flood insurance company.
 When filing the claim either by telephone or letter, be prepared to provide the insurance company or companies with information that will be important in their investigation(s), such as:

 - Photographs and video of the floodwater levels

 - Photographs and video of the damaged possessions and property

 - Home inventory of damaged or lost items

 Once the claim has been filed, an insurance adjuster will work with the policyholder to calculate the value of the damage and prepare an estimate.
 Once the policyholder and the adjuster agree to the amount of damages, the insurance company will make the payment.

-If the policyholder believes the insurance company is acting in bad faith or has other concerns or questions about flood insurance coverage, a Florida attorney experienced in flood insurance claims can be helpful.
-Often offering a free consultation, the lawyer, will provide information and answers about consumer rights and pursuing legal action, if necessary.
+If the policyholder believes the insurance company is acting in bad faith or has other concerns or questions about flood insurance coverage, a Tampa flood insurance claim attorney can be helpful.
+A lawyer will provide information and answers about consumer rights and pursuing legal action, if necessary, during a free consultation.

 If you have questions regarding your flood damage or homeowners insurance claim, please feel free to contact our firm.
-We are Board Certified Civil Trial Lawyers, members of the Million Dollar Advocates Forum, and have substantial experience with handling property insurance claim disputes.
+Our Tampa homeowner insurance attorneys have substantial experience with handling property insurance claim disputes.
+We are Board Certified Civil Trial Lawyers and members of the Million Dollar Advocates Forum.